 - Olive Oyl sleepwalks in the Popeye cartoon "A Dream Walking", while Popeye and Bluto frantically try to keep her safe.

-- Homer Simpson starts sleepwalking under the effects of sleeping medication Nappien.
+- The Simpsons: Homer Simpson starts sleepwalking under the effects of sleeping medication Nappien.
 Bart takes advantage of the situation and uses Homer as his personal "zombie".

 - Homicidal somnambulism — an extreme form where a sleepwalker commits murder while asleep.